 Unsure how to start with the confusing and overwhelming BIR registration procedure?
 Worry no more.
-With our comprehensive and detailed 12-step BIR registration guide for doctors/physicians, we can make the intimidating registration process more convenient and manageable, yet less time-consuming for you as a doctor/physician.
-Refer to this guide and free yourself from all your tax worries.
+Our comprehensive 12-step BIR registration guide for doctors/physicians will run you through all that you need to know about tax filing and payment.
+But not just that, but a more convenient yet less time-consuming guide for you as a doctor/physician.

-For this reason, we have a detailed and comprehensive guide to assist you on how to register with BIR as a doctor/physician.
+For this reason, we will run you through a detailed and comprehensive guide to assist you on how to register with BIR as a doctor/physician.
 This guide is applicable to all self-employed and mixed-employed doctors/physicians wanting to register with BIR.
 Other professionals and self-employed individuals can refer to this guide as well.
 Read on!

 Before you proceed with our 12-step guide on getting your practice registered with the BIR, let’s get you up-to-date on the requirements you’ll need to have on-hand.